Gianni Infantino

-Giovanni Vincenzo Infantino (Note: /it/) (born 23 March 1970) is a Swiss-Italian football administrator and the president of FIFA since 2016.
-He has also been an International Olympic Committee member since 2020.
+Giovanni Vincenzo "Gianni" Infantino (Note: /it/) (born 23 March 1970) is a Swiss football administrator who has served as the president of FIFA since 2016.
+He was previously Secretary General of UEFA from 2009 to 2016, where he formalised the body's financial regulations and oversaw tournament expansion, such as the UEFA Nations League.
+He has been an International Olympic Committee (IOC) member since 2020.